- Religion and Philosophy»

 The Thieves Guild

 So aside from some altercations with the law and your master betraying you, there are no real repercussions.
 And all of the codes of honor are taken away.
-You can steal from anyone or kill anyone you want outside of the Guild and not be punished by your members so long as the quest did not require you to not do so.
+You can steal from anyone or kill anyone you want outside of the Guild (the exception being your leader who betrays the Guild at the end) and not be punished by your members so long as the quest did not require you to not do so.

 The Volkihar Clan